0530rohit/ROHIT.-A/README.md

 # ROHIT.-A
-welcome to food management system
+welcome to flood management system